garbagepatch/okLims22-azure/okLims/wwwroot/adminlte/components/chart.js/CONTRIBUTING.md

 Contributing to Chart.js
 ========================

-Contributions to Chart.js are welcome and encouraged, but please have a look through the guidelines in this document before raising an Request, or writing code for the project.
+Contributions to Chart.js are welcome and encouraged, but please have a look through the guidelines in this document before raising an ScheduleEvent, or writing code for the project.

-Using Requests
+Using ScheduleEvents
 ------------

-The [Request tracker](https://github.com/nnnick/Chart.js/Requests) is the preferred channel for reporting bugs, requesting new features and submitting pull requests.
+The [ScheduleEvent tracker](https://github.com/nnnick/Chart.js/ScheduleEvents) is the preferred channel for reporting bugs, requesting new features and submitting pull requests.

 If you're suggesting a new chart type, please take a look at [writing new chart types](https://github.com/nnnick/Chart.js/blob/master/docs/06-Advanced.md#writing-new-chart-types) in the documentation, and some of the [community extensions](https://github.com/nnnick/Chart.js/blob/master/docs/06-Advanced.md#community-extensions) that have been created already.

-To keep the library lightweight for everyone, it's unlikely we'll add many more chart types to the core of Chart.js, but Requests are a good medium to design and spec out how new chart types could work and look.
+To keep the library lightweight for everyone, it's unlikely we'll add many more chart types to the core of Chart.js, but ScheduleEvents are a good medium to design and spec out how new chart types could work and look.

-Please do not use Requests for support requests.
+Please do not use ScheduleEvents for support requests.
 For help using Chart.js, please take a look at the [`chartjs`](http://stackoverflow.com/questions/tagged/chartjs) tag on Stack Overflow.

 Reporting bugs